 Welcome to Forsyth County

 Home to the beloved and bustling city of Winston-Salem, Forsyth County is a wonderful region to call home in Central North Carolina.
 Although its close enough to Greensboro and Charlotte to be convenient, it still offers a laid-back and old-fashioned country lifestyle.
-Here, you'll discover a mix of rural communities and charming small towns—perfect for every and any homebuyer.
+Here, you'll discover a mix of rural communities and charming small towns—perfect for every and any buyer.
 Whether you're looking for a large plot of land to custom-build your home or the perfect farm property, you're going to find everything you need in Forsyth County.

 Why Do Residents Choose Forsyth County?